strayfade/sf2040/README.md

 # sf2040

-The sf2040 is a mechanical 76-key computer keyboard based on the RP2040 microcontroller from Raspberry Pi.
+The sf2040 is a mechanical 76-key keyboard based on the RP2040 microcontroller from Raspberry Pi.

 ### Features
  - USB Type-C Port